 There is speculation that caffeine also increases fat oxidation, which can help you to reduce body fat.
 That said, the scientific opinion on these benefits is mixed and they haven’t yet been scientifically proven.

 There have been countless investigations into whether or not caffeine acts a diuretic during exercise or recovery.
 The general conclusion is that caffeine does have a mild diuretic effect but exercise actually makes it ineffective.
 This is excellent news for athletes!

 How much to take

 Before you become best friends with your local barista, it’s worth noting that over how much caffeine is appropriate for sports use.
 As with most sports research, it’s a divided camp: some say a lot, some say hardly any.
-The middle ground is for 3-6 mg/kg bodyweight (210-420mg caffeine for a 70kg athlete - that’s just a large filter coffee.
+The middle ground is for 3-6 mg/kg bodyweight (210-420mg caffeine for a 70kg athlete - that’s less than a large filter coffee.
 Individuals overly sensitive to caffeine should avoid it, or practice with lower doses.

 Just use a bit of common sense.
 How do you feel?
 Good?
 Too wired?
 Not wired enough?
 Listen to your body a tweak your intake accordingly.

 Timing your intake